-- Styling Props: This can be from around your kitchen!
-You’ll need some fun props such as plates, bowls, linens, or utensils to add some depth and interest to your photos.
+- Styling Props: These can be props from around your kitchen!
+You'll need some fun plates, bowls, linens, or utensils to add some depth and interest to your photos.

 - An editing app: If you're starting out on your phone, Snapseed or Lightroom for mobile are great options!